Buying Tips and Guidelines for Performance Appraisal Software

 Web-based Software as a Service:

-Web-based software (SaaS) makes the performance appraisal accessible from anywhere by Internet.
+Web-based software (SaaS) makes the performance appraisal software accessible from anywhere by Internet.
 All information is stored on a secure web SQL Server, Oracle Server, or Access Server database.

 Custom Solution Software: